minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - Pool NFT token: the Pool legitimate Token, can be only minted in Pool Creation Transaction and cannot be outside Pool Contract.
 The minting must be followed by rule of `Authen Minting Policy`
    - CurrencySymbol: Authen Minting Policy
    - TokenName: Defined in `Authen Minting Policy` parameters (e.g. "MSP")
+- Global Setting NFT token: the Global Setting legitimate Token, can be only minted in DEX Initialization Transaction and cannot be outside Global Setting UTxO.
+The minting must be followed by rule of `Authen Minting Policy`
+   - CurrencySymbol: Authen Minting Policy
+   - TokenName: Defined in `Authen Minting Policy` parameters (e.g. "GT")
 - LP token: Represents Liquidity Provider's share of pool.
 Each pool has a different LP token.
    - CurrencySymbol: Authen Minting Policy
    - TokenName: Hash of Pool's Asset A and Asset B (`SHA_256(SHA_256(AssetA), SHA_256(AssetB))`)
 - Batcher license token: Permit batcher to apply pool
-   - CurrencySymbol: Defined in Pool parameters.
+   - CurrencySymbol: Defined in the constant `batcher_license_policy_id`.
 The policy is managed by team (e.g. multisig policy)
    - TokenName: POSIX timestamp represents license deadline
-- Admin license token:
-   - CurrencySymbol: Defined in Pool parameters.
-The policy is managed by team (e.g. multisig policy)
-   - TokenName: POSIX timestamp represents license deadline
-   - Admin License is used on Factory and Pool Validator via `is_admin_existence` function and can be in a PubKey or Script wallet

 ### 3.3 Smart Contract

-#### 3.3.1 Order Spending Validator
+#### 3.3.1 Expired Order Cancellation Validator

-Order Spending validator is a Withdrawal Script and takes the responsibility to validate two Order contract's redeemer *ApplyOrder* and *CancelExpiredOrderByAnyone*.
+Expired Order Cancellation validator is a Withdrawal Script and takes the responsibility to validate expired orders have been cancelled in the correct way by anyone.
+Funds must be returned to sender
-To avoid overlapping validation in each utxo, we forward these conditions to this script and the Order script will rely on it

 #### 3.3.1.1 Parameter

-- _pool_hash_: the hash of Liquidity Pool Script
+None

 #### 3.3.1.2 Redeemer

-- **OrderSpendingRedeemer**:
- - _pool_input_index_: Index of Pool UTxO in Transaction Inputs.
+Anything

 #### 3.3.1.3 Validation

-- **OrderBatchingRedeemer**: The redeemer contains `pool_input_index`, it's used for finding Pool Input faster
-  - In case the inputs at *pool_input_index* is Pool Input (Address's Payment Credential matching with `pool_hash`), the contract is passed and forward the validation to Pool Contract
-  - Otherwise, it trigger validation for cancelling expired order:
 - this flow will assume all script inputs are orders and must have the Order datum structure
 - each input must be matched with an output in the same index
 - validate the transaction must be created after expired time
 - validate ADA in the order might be deducted for tipping a canceller.
 The tip must not exceed the maximum tip and other tokens must be returned to sender
 - If sender is script address, the output have to attach the defined datum

 #### 3.3.2 Order Validator